Family Fun in 5 Hudson Valley Towns

-Below, Vanessa Ahern, a Hudson Valley local, gives us the scoop on her favorite places to visit with her 7 and 10-year-old daughters.
+Below, Vanessa Ahern, a Hudson Valley resident, gives us the scoop on her favorite places to visit with her 7 and 10-year-old daughters.

 Here are her top 5: